-Many people suffer from back pain when bending forward without knowing why.
+Many people suffer from lower back pain when bending forward without knowing why.

 And even if they do show something, it doesn’t say that that is the cause of the pain you’re feeling.

-But I found a way to treat people with exactly this problem.
+But I found a way to treat people with precisely this problem.

-And here I’m going to show you how you can do the same to with just a few exercises.
+And here I’m going to show you how you can do the same too with just a few exercises.

-I can even let you feel the same thing in your hand when you move it like your moving your back.
+I can even let you feel the same thing in your hand when you move it like you’re bending your back.

-But first I’ll teach you what the MRI findings mean and also why you feel pain when moving your back.
+But first, I’ll teach you what the MRI findings mean and why you feel pain when moving your back.

 So this and a lot more is what you will learn today.